maverickkhofanda/NemesesGame/README.md

 5. Skills (for each city)

 Idea:
-1. Ult Tech effect --> become fucking imba (He must beat all opponents in X turns to win, unless then, the other win)
+1. Ult Tech effect --> become imba (He must beat all opponents in X turns to win, unless then, the other win)